 Candidates must sit the exam at the school nominated as their first preference.
 Special arrangements can be made for candidates who live over 400 km from Perth or are overseas.
 If you wish to sit the exam at an alternative venue, you must apply for the remote scholarship when registering online.
 Some additional expenses such as courier fees will be incurred by the candidates.

-Applications for candidates sitting exams at PLC will close on Friday 19 February 2021, however, late registrations will be accepted up until the day of the exam (except for those who are unable to sit their exam at PLC and those applying for either a General Excellence or Music Scholarship).
+Applications for candidates sitting exams at PLC will close on Friday 18 February 2022, however, late registrations will be accepted up until the day before the exam (except for those who are unable to sit their exam at PLC and those applying for either a General Excellence or Music Scholarship).
 An additional late fee of $50.00 will be charged by AAS.

-Candidates sitting their exam overseas will need to submit their application on or before 5.00 pm (AEST) Friday 12 February.
+Candidates sitting their exam overseas will need to submit their application on or before 5.00 pm Friday 11 February 2022.

-Candidates being invited through to the interview stage will be contacted by PLC after Wednesday 17 March 2021.
-Interviews will be held at PLC between Monday 22 March and Thursday 1 April 2021.
+Candidates invited to interview will be contacted by PLC after Tuesday 22 March 2022.
+Interviews will be held at PLC between Thursday 24 March and Thursday 7 April 2022.

 PLC does not release scholarship results to parents.